VCTLabs/vct-enclustra-bsp-platform/README_workflows.rst

   (.venv) $ kas shell layers/meta-user-aa1/kas/systemd.yaml -c 'bitbake -c menuconfig virtual/kernel' (.venv) $ kas shell layers/meta-user-aa1/kas/systemd.yaml -c 'bitbake -c diffconfig virtual/kernel'

-The third command above will generate a config fragment with your changes and display the path to the file with extension ``.cfg``, eg, something like ``long/path/to/config/fragment.cfg`` (see the `example here`_).
+The third command above will generate a config fragment with the changes and display the path to the file with extension ``.cfg``, eg, something like ``long/path/to/config/fragment.cfg`` (see the `example here`_).
 Also note the `Yocto dev-manual`_ has even more useful info.